fleetdm/fleet/tools/loadtest/osquery/macos/README.md

 Following are the steps to load test osquery on macOS.
 The purpose is to know the impact of Fleet provided queries on real devices.

-> At the time of writing the changes to add watchog logging needed for this script
+> At the time of writing the changes to add watchdog logging needed for this script
 > are under review: https://github.com/osquery/osquery/pull/8070.
-> You will have to build osqueryd from source code.
+> You will have to download and extract the osqueryd executable: https://github.com/osquery/osquery/suites/14033523376/artifacts/783724086

 ## Requirements